 The Humber Refinery has a long history of producing and consuming hydrogen which is used in various processing units and as fuel gas and understands the molecule’s properties and requirements well.
 This technology choice is based on previous work done within the BEIS Industrial Strategy Challenge Fund programme that identified that the optimum route to industrial decarbonisation was through a combination of direct carbon capture and hydrogen refuelling.

 Hydrogen is a critical decarbonisation pathway for the Humber.
 Phillips 66 has identified a pathway to 90% reduction of direct refinery emissions where up to 25% is expected to be abated through the use of both renewable and CCUS-enabled hydrogen.
 Gigastack’s 100MWe is expected to reduce refinery CO2 emissions by 0.1Mtpa by switching refinery fuel gases with hydrogen, complementing Phillips 66’s ambitions of making the Humber Refinery the “Refinery of the Future”

 The Humber offers the ideal place to host the Gigastack project as it brings together a consortium which specialises in each delivery element to make this flagship project a success.
 The deployment of electrolyser equipment and associated balance of plant will create demand for jobs immediately in supply chains and the construction centre whilst also ensuring that operational jobs are both created and protected at the production and end use case sites.

-The Humber can become the centre of excellence in and global exporter of these innovative renewable hydrogen technologies and practices.
-This evolution has already been observed for the offshore wind sector.
+The Humber can become the centre of excellence in and global exporter of innovative renewable hydrogen technologies and practices.
+This evolution has already been observed for the offshore wind sector in Grimsby.
 Here the region is now recognised as the centre for innovation and expertise in offshore wind technology.
 This is replicable for renewable hydrogen in the Humber.
 This is important for the Humber as this will both create and protect jobs in market leading professions.